johndatserakis/koa-react-notes-web/README.md

 ### .env Files

 When cloning the project you'll want to take each `.env` file and remove `.example` from it.
 This is where I set a few environmental variables for the project's use.
 Some highlights are `NODE_PATH=src` in the `.env` file - that let's you easily import files from anywhere in your app using `src` as the root.
 Another important one is `REACT_APP_API_URL` - that's where I set the base url for `axios` - it's different in development and production.
+Make sure to do this or the app won't work/build.

 ### router